Ash-codes18/Shuttle-Management-System/README.md

 # Shuttle Management System

-Welcome to the Shuttle Management System repository!
 This project implements an interactive system for managing shuttle schedules and user interactions.
 It provides a simple console-based interface for student login, student registration, and administrator functions.

 ## Features